 I’m sorry.
-Most of your small kitchen appliances are toxic, but we searched through thousands of blenders, dehydrators, air fryers, multi-cookers, coffee makers, immersion blenders, waffle makers, pressure cookers, food processors, and baby food makers to find you the safest & nontoxic ones for your family.
+Most of your small kitchen appliances are toxic, but we searched through thousands of blenders, dehydrators, multi-cookers, coffee makers, immersion blenders, waffle makers, pressure cookers, food processors, and baby food makers to find you the safest & nontoxic ones for your family.
 There are thousands of small kitchen appliances available to you today.
 Considering the dangerous contaminants found leaching into food from small kitchen appliances, it can be daunting to find the safest brands.
 But never fear, Mamavation is here!
 You’ve trusted Mamavation to bring you investigations like safest cookware & bakeware, best & worst air purifiers, & our 2020 non-toxic gift-giving guide for the whole family, now join us as we tackle the small kitchen appliances aisle.

 Disclosure: this post contains affiliate links.